-GET SGD $500 OFF per diver when you book our Christmas 2017 "Guaranteed To Depart" dive trip to Taveuni Dive Resort.
 So named 'Garden Island' owing to the colourful profusion of tropical plants and flowers, Taveuni is surrounded by waters as rich as its topside flora, making it Fiji's unofficial diving capital.
 Our location provides unrivalled access to Rainbow Reef.

 At Volivoli you'll find some of Fiji's most affordable beachside accommodation without having to compromise on quality.
 Ra Divers, our fully certified SSI & PADI Dive operation, offers great value dive packages for beginners and experienced divers.
 Divers will find a variety of marine life and fascinating shipwrecks nearby, just waiting to be explored.
 Sample Fijian culture at our traditional dancing performances and take part in a Kava ceremony.